-About this Training Course
+About this Virtual Instructor Led Training (VILT)

-Scenario planning, also called scenario thinking or scenario analysis, is a strategic method that some organizations use to get to grips with the broader contextual uncertainties that the organization faces when making strategic or major investment decisions.
+Scenario planning, also called scenario thinking or scenario analysis, is a strategic method that some organisations use to get to grips with the broader contextual uncertainties that the organisation faces when making strategic or major investment decisions.
 It is a way to better understand the complexity of the future business environment.
 As such, the scenario narratives that result from such exercises may be referred to as ‘memories of the future’.
 They provide a meaningful framework for discussing the key trends in the contextual environment and their implications for business decisions.

 The energy industry faces much more uncertainty than 10 to 20 years ago.
 The energy transition is a sure thing, but how fast will it change?
 What is the future outlook for oil?
-Will power generation become as decentralized as some are suggesting?
+Will power generation become as decentralised as some are suggesting?
 Will gas or LNG indeed act as a transition fuel, or will this be short lived as the pace of development in renewables continues to surprise?
 Will carbon capture and storage (CCS) ever take off as an accepted emission mitigation strategy?

-- A comprehensive and clear understanding of what scenario planning is
+- What scenario planning is

 - How to develop scenarios coherently with current information available